DanLeEpicMan/UpdatedMonolithSolver/README.md

 pip install opencv-python
 ```

-A neat little graphic that looks like a progress bar should appear and tell you that it downloaded successfully.
+You should see a message telling you it downloaded successfully.
 If you do not receive this message, please contact me and I'll help you out.
 See [Afterword](https://github.com/DanLeEpicMan/UpdatedMonolithSolver#afterword) for my contact info.

 ## Step 2